bluesky66-dev/kibana/x-pack/plugins/canvas/CONTRIBUTING.md

 ### What about `kbn-storybook`?

-Canvas wants to move to the Kibana Storybook instance as soon as feasible.
+Canvas wants to move to the HyperSec Kibana Storybook instance as soon as feasible.
 There are few tweaks Canvas makes to Storybook, so we're actively working with the maintainers to make that migration successful.

 In the meantime, people can test our progress by running `node scripts/storybook_new` from the Canvas root.